 Who Has the Burden of Proof?

 Proving that you cannot work or that a job is not suitable for your skills will be your responsibility.
-Using a disability attorney can help with this, but the first thing to do when applying for long term disability is to read your policy thoroughly.
+Using a disability attorney can help with this, but the first thing to do when applying for Long Term Disability is to read your disability insurance policy thoroughly.
 If you have a group policy through your employer, you can request a copy from your human resources department.

 Who Decides Whether I Can Work Any Occupation?

-Insurance companies will use vocational experts to help prove that you still have employment options out there.
-A vocational expert is a person who has expertise in the labor market and often has experience placing disabled people in new positions of employment.
+Insurance companies will use vocational experts to help prove that you still have gainful occupation options out there.
+A vocational expert is a person who has expertise in the labor market and often has experience placing disabled people in a new gainful occupation.
 They rely heavily on data resources like labor statistics and employer surveys (which are very subjective).
-A vocational expert’s testimony is valuable, and the decision to approve or deny a claim will be in the hands of the claims administrator at the insurance company.
+A vocational expert’s testimony is valuable, and the decision to approve or deny a Long Term Disability claim filed under any occupation policies will be in the hands of the claims administrator at the insurance company.

-Using an experienced disability attorney will help you build a strong case for an appeal.
+When a policy transitions from own occupation to any occupation policy language the insurer will typically conduct a review of the LTD claim to determine if it must continue to pay a monthly benefit.
+Using an experienced disability attorney will help you build a strong case for an appeal so that you can receive benefits.
 For example, your disability attorney may retain his or her own vocational expert to counter the insurance company’s vocational expert opinions.
-If your claim is denied, it is good to have this evidence in your administrative file for an appeal.
+If your claim is denied, it is good to have this specialty evidence that you cannot perform another occupation in your administrative file for an appeal.

-The differences in “own occupation” and “any occupation” can be tricky.
-The goal of the insurance company is to pay out as little as possible.
-An experienced disability attorney can help you navigate your way to a successful claim.
+The differences between “own occupation” and “any occupation” policies can be tricky.
+The goal of the insurance company is to pay out as little disability benefits as possible.
+An experienced disability attorney can help you navigate your way to receiving the monthly disability benefit you deserve.

 Disability attorneys at our firm do not get compensated unless you do.
-If you would like to have a free consultation, contact the Ortiz Disability Law Firm.
+If you would like to have a free consultation, contact the Ortiz Law Firm.
 The initial consultation call is entirely free, and you are under no obligation to use our firm.
-We are happy to answer any questions you may have.
+We are happy to answer any questions you may have regarding the different definitions of disability and your disability insurance policy.
 Give us a call at (866) 853-4512.